jichu4n/serio/README.md

 ### Integers

-Serio provides a set of `Serializable` wrappers for common integer types.
+serio provides a set of `Serializable` wrappers for common integer types.

 Example usage: